Troy Ready

-Troy Ready (born May 15, 1980 in Spokane, Washington) is a former American soccer player, who played as a midfielder, and current head coach of Vancouver Victory.
+Troy Ready (born May 15, 1980) is an American former soccer player who played as a midfielder and the current head coach of Vancouver Victory.
 After his professional career with the Timbers, Ready moved to Tajikistan where he played professionally for Vakhsh Qurghonteppa and later headed up the development of football in Tajikistan, before returning to Portland Timbers as a chaplain.

 Career

 Youth

 Ready attended Mead Senior High School.
 While in high school, he played for the Spokane Shadow of the USISL, continuing with the team through his collegiate career.
-In 1999, he entered the University of Washington where he played on the men’s soccer team.
+In 1999, he entered the University of Washington where he played on the men's soccer team.
 He redshirted his junior season after breaking his leg during the 2001 pre-season.

 Professional

 On December 17, 2003, the Seattle Sounders selected Ready in the first round of the USL First Division draft.
 The Sounders did not sign him as he decided to pursue trials with teams in Norway.
 Ready was wanted by Clubs IK Start and Skeid of the Norway's Professional League, but was unable to obtain a work permit.
 At the end of this year, he returned to the Spokane Shadow.
 Ready played with the Shadow for eight years and tallied more appearances than anyone in club history.
 Premier Development League.
 In 2005, he moved to the Cascade Surge of the PDL, playing eleven games.
 On March 30, 2006, Ready signed with the Portland Timbers of the USL First Division.
 He played three seasons before needing a surgery.
-Ready moved to Tajikistan in 2009, signing with Vakhsh Qurghonteppa with whom he won the Tajik League with in 2009, before returning to the USA after four seasons.
+Ready moved to Tajikistan in 2009, signing with Vakhsh Qurghonteppa with whom he won the Tajik League with in 2009, before returning to the US after four seasons.